MartinThoma/MartinThoma.github.io/_posts/2015-04-27-neuronale-netze-vorlesung.md

     where \(\eta_0\) is an initial learning rate, \(t\) is the epoch, \(i,j\) refer to neurons.</dd>
     <dt><dfn>Newbob Scheduling</dfn></dt>
-    <dd>Newbob scheduling is a combination of Exponential decay learning rate
+    <dd>Newbob scheduling is a combination of exponential decay learning rate
         scheduling and performance scheduling.
 It starts with a learning rate
         \(\eta_0\).
 When the validation error stops decreasing, switch to exponentially decaying learning rate.
 Terminate when the validation